Stochastic analysis of ultra-high energy cosmic ray interactions: Details of source examples

-The additional considerations in this work for the source models involve the variability in the time dependence of the injection, and the inclusion of rigidity-dependent escape rates.
-For the effect of changes in the temporal form of the injection, the baseline case is a constant injection of cosmic rays of $C'(t)= C'_0 \approx 2.679 \cdot 10^{12} \rm{GeV/cm^3s}$ and the variability is represented by difference between the lower values for $C'(t)= 4(1 - (t-1)^2) \cdot 10^{12} \rm{GeV/cm^3s}$ and the higher values for $C'(t)= (4.157 - 2.952 t) \cdot 10^{12} \rm{GeV/cm^3s}$, all of which were defined requiring the same total injection over an interval of one second.
-The rigidity-dependent escape was implemented by taking the advective escape as the nominal case (thus all species take one second to escape) and two other diffusion cases: Bohm and Kolmogorov.
-In both cases, the escape is exponentially distributed $F_{esc}=1 - \exp(t/t_{\rm diff}(R))$ with dependencies $t_{\rm diff}(R) = 3\cdot10^6 / R$ to model the Bohmian case (diffusion coefficient proportional to rigidity) and $t_{\rm diff}(R) = 2\cdot10^2 / R^{1/3}$ to model the Kolmogorov case (diffusion coefficient proportional to the cubic root of the rigidity).
-These choices of $F_{\rm esc}(t, R)$ illustrate the changes in the crossing time through the source medium with a broadening for lower rigidities as expected for diffusive propagation.
+Additional considerations for the source models in this work involve the variability in the time dependence of the injection and the inclusion of rigidity-dependent escape rates.
+The baseline case for the effect of changes in the temporal form of the injection is a constant injection of cosmic rays of $C'(t)= C'_0 \approx 2.679 \cdot 10^{12}\, \rm{GeV\,cm^{-3}s^{-1}}$, and the variability is represented by the difference between the lower values of $C'(t)= 4(1 - (t-1)^2) \cdot 10^{12}\, \rm{GeV\,cm^{-3}s^{-1}}$ and the higher values of $C'(t)= (4.157 - 2.952 t) \cdot 10^{12} \,\rm{GeV\,cm^{-3}s^{-1}}$.
+All of these values require the same total injection over the source's time scale, an interval of one second.
+Rigidity-dependent escape was implemented by taking the advective escape as the nominal case (whereby all species propagate one light-second until escape) and two other diffusion cases: Bohm and Kolmogorov.
+In both cases, the escape is exponentially distributed, $F_{\rm esc}=1 - \exp(-t/t_{\rm diff}(R))$, with diffusion time scales $t_{\rm diff}(R) = 3\cdot10^6 / R$ for the Bohmian case (where the diffusion coefficient is proportional to the rigidity), and $t_{\rm diff}(R) = 2\cdot10^2 / R^{1/3}$ to model the Kolmogorov case.
+These choices of $F_{\rm esc}(t, R)$ illustrate the changes in the crossing time through the source medium, with a broadening at lower rigidities, as expected for diffusive propagation.